geograz/Parametric_Rockmass_Studies/README.md

 ## Publications
-Methods and discussions of the results of the parametric rock mass studies can be found in the publications:
+The following publications have been produced as part of the Parametric Rock Mass Studies:
 - ERHARTER, Georg H. (2024) Rock Mass Structure Characterization Considering Finite and Folded Discontinuities: A Parametric Study.
 Rock Mechanics and Rock Engineering. https://doi.org/10.1007/s00603-024-03787-9
-- A second manuscript with the title "Is Complexity the Answer to the Continuum vs. Discontinuum Question in Rock Engineering?" by Georg Erharter and Davide Elmo was submitted to the journal Rock Mechanics and Rock Engineering in February 2025 and is currently under review.
+- A second paper with the title "Is Complexity the Answer to the Continuum vs. Discontinuum Question in Rock Engineering?" by Georg Erharter and Davide Elmo was submitted to the journal Rock Mechanics and Rock Engineering in February 2025 and is currently under review.

 ## Repository structure